IceHe/lib/cmd/c/chmod.md

 - However, for each symbolic link listed on the command line, chmod changes the permissions of the pointed-to file.
 - In contrast, chmod ignores symbolic links encountered during recursive directory traversals.

-## Options

-Common

-- `-R, --recursive` change files & directories recursively
-- `--reference=RFILE` use RFILE's owner and group rather than specifying OWNER:GROUP values

-Ouput

-- `-c, --changes` like verbose but report only when a change is made
-- `-f, --silent, --quiet` suppress most error messages
-- `-v, --verbose` output a diagnostic for every file processed

-Wrong Operation Prevention

-- `--preserve-root` **fail to operate recursively on '/'**
-- `--no-preserve-root` do not treat '/' specially ( **default** )

 ## Usage

 ### Synopsis